Federal Direct Stafford Loan Program

 The yearly limit on the PLUS Loan is equal to the student’s cost of attendance minus any other financial aid received.
 Parents pay a small origination fee, deducted proportionately each time a loan payment is made.
 There is no grace period for these loans; interest begins to accumulate at the time the first disbursement is made.
 Generally, parents must begin repaying both principal and interest 60 days after the date of the final loan disbursement.

-For information regarding other loans available to meet your remaining financial need, please contact the Financial Aid office.
+For information regarding other loans available to meet your remaining financial need, please contact the Student Financial Services Office.